Peer Community In

 HOW DO PCI-FRIENDLY JOURNALS WORK?

-- If the authors choose to submit their PCI-recommended preprint to a PCI-friendly journal committed to accepting PCI-recommended preprint, the article will be accepted without further peer review, provided that the subject and type of article fall within the scope of the journal.
+• If the authors choose to submit their PCI-recommended preprint to a PCI-friendly journal committed to accepting PCI-recommended preprints, the article will be accepted without further peer review, provided that the subject and type of article fall within the scope of the journal.
 The journal may ask for minor modifications to the format.

-- If the authors choose to submit their PCI-recommended preprint to a PCI-friendly journal committed to providing the authors with a fast answer, they will receive a rapid response, generally within five days, indicating whether the journal is interested, whether additional reviews are needed or whether the article is accepted with minor modifications.
+• If the authors choose to submit their PCI-recommended preprint to a PCI-friendly journal committed to providing a rapid response, they will receive a response, generally within five days, indicating whether the journal is interested, whether additional reviews are needed, or whether the article is accepted with minor modifications.
 Following this response, the authors may decide to withdraw their article and submit it to another journal.

-- If the authors choose to submit their article to any other journal, then the journal may or may not use the PCI evaluation.
+• If the authors choose to submit their article to any other journal, the journal may or may not use the PCI evaluation.

 WHAT IS PEER COMMUNITY JOURNAL?